RobCaamano/VocalAIze/README.md

 ### How to use:

+Before running the script, ensure you have Python installed on your machine.
+You can download Python from the [official website](https://www.python.org/downloads/).

 1. Download requirements.txt.
 It is recommended to do this in a virtual environment.
 For information about creating and using conda environments, visit their [site](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ```